 It is this second aspect of the missions ministry that requires support.
 Like any missionaries, with organizations like Campus Crusade, it will mean travel expenses and basic support which must be raised from supporters.

 What's this going to take in terms of time and money?
 The B and E aspects of my mission will be developed each year, and I will tie fundraising into specific mission trips.
 As each set of trips is planned, we'll announce for specific fundraising needs that will cover the need for everything from travel to personnal expense.
-All of this will be done under the banner of Apologetics Afield, though again, the tax issues will be handled by selected third parties I align with.
 To meet the goals each year, I will set up a special fundraisers at the blog linked above.
+(Note: These missions are on hold until the pandemic is over.)

 In contrast, the R, A and V missions are now supported independently.
 The sale of these books and materials helps keep them going: